fyxtc/ehentai-spider/README.md

 # ehentai-spider
-A spider to scratch ehentai.org images by python3
+A spider to scratch ehentai.org images by python3, also packaged in exe for Windows user

+#Run by exe
+The exe file is in dist folder, you can just run it by cmd
+Usage: `ehentai_spider url1 url2 `
+for example: `ehentai_spider.exe http://g.e-hentai.org/g/847453/8448eb8622/ http://g.e-hentai.org/g/847701/a466d45a4e/`

+#Run by python

 #Installation
 You need some third libs: